Rhym/recipes/README.md

 2. 2 Carrots
 3. 1 Onion
 4. 2 Tablespoons of flour
-5. 3 Cups of beef stock
+5. 2 Cups of beef stock
+6. 1 Cup of red wine
-6. 1 Tablespoon of Worcestershire sauce
+7. 1 Tablespoon of Worcestershire sauce
-7. 1 Tablespoon of soy sauce
+8. 1 Teaspoon of soy sauce
-8. 1 Tablespoon of Thyme
+9. 1 Tablespoon of Thyme
-9. 2 Bay leaves
+10. 2 Bay leaves
 11. Butter
 12. Oil
 13. Salt